 Dilatris is an evergreen genus in the Haemodoraceae family growing from a short red rhizome.
 The four species are endemic to the Cape Floral region of South Africa with most species found in the south western portion on rocky sandstone slopes.
 It flowers best after a fire.
 The majority of the species have mauve flowers that are distinguished by details of the stamens.
+The three stamens are inserted at the base of the tepals; one stamen is shorter and erect with a larger yellow anther and the other two are more or less spreading, with smaller, reddish anthers.
 They grow best with year round water and acidic sandy soil.

 Dilatris ixioides Lamarck is a widespread species that occurs from the Bokkeveld Mountains to George where it grows on rocky sandstone slopes and flowers September to February.
 Growing from 20 to 50 cm, plants have a soft hairy whitish flowering stem and mauve flowers in a flat topped cluster.
 Stamens are well exserted, much longer than the tepals.
 The fruiting capsule is topped with a conspicuous papery perianth that fragments to release the single seed.
 Photos from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.